dataset-ninja/bee-image/README.md

 # Bee Image Object Detection

-Bee Image Object Detection is a dataset for object detection tasks.
+Bee Image Object Detection is a dataset for object detection task.